sshaw/git-link/README.md

 **Note** that the remote can be named anything but its URL's host must match what's in the associated link function's alist.
 This defaults to `"sourcegraph"` but can be changed.
 See [Building Links and Adding Services](#building-links-and-adding-services).

-URLs with ports or an http scheme will not work.
+URLs with ports will not work.
 It's a trivial fix so if it's a problem for you please open an issue.

 ### Building Links and Adding Services